 Grief Takes A Hike

-GTAH was held in Wisconsin on August, 4th -6th – this overnight adventure is designed for families who have experienced the death of a grandparent, mother, father, child or other significant person.
-Available to families at no cost, Grief Takes a Hike allows participants to come together to experience the therapeutic value of nature.
-This time allows for families to share and process feelings, while enjoying indoor and outdoor activities such as relaxation at the beach, family relays, exploration of nature, campfires, art and more.
+The 2017 Grief Takes a Hike Event was held last August in Wisconsin.
+The GTAH overnight adventure is designed for families who have experienced the death of a grandparent, mother, father, child or other significant person.
+Grief Takes a Hike allows participants to come together to experience the therapeutic value of nature.
+This weekend enables families to share and process feelings while enjoying indoor and outdoor activities such as relaxation at a lakeside beach, family relay races, nature exploration, campfires, arts and crafts, and more.

 Grief Take a Hike teaches families to: